Allen-piexl/Editshield/README.md

-# Editshield
+# EditShield
-please see our paper EditShield: Protecting Unauthorized Image Editing by Instruction-guided Diffusion Models for more details.
+Please see our paper EditShield: Protecting Unauthorized Image Editing by Instruction-guided Diffusion Models for more details.

 We will release our code in late December.